flashxio/FlashX-doc/pages/FlashX-Quick-Start-Guide.md

 ### Library dependency

 To install FlashX, users need to install R first.
-Users can install FlashR as follows:
+In Ubuntu, users can install FlashR as follows:

 ```shell
 sudo apt-get update